 The Cryptocurrencies with higher market capitalization- may dedicate online exchanges in terms of only fiat currency and not Cryptocurrency.

-Scenario of Bitcoin and Other Cryptocurrencies in India
+The Scenario of Bitcoin and Other Cryptocurrencies in India

 How Cryptocurrency works out for a particular individual, is something subjective.
-One has to take into account practical limitations and understand that usage of Bitcoin, which does not warrant them immunity from legal accountability.
+One has to take into account practical limitations and understand that usage of Bitcoin, which does not warrant immunity from legal accountability.
 There are several apps that allow you to buy and sell Bitcoin in India.
-One can monitor Bitcoin price easily on the internet and keep tab of Bitcoin price in INR.
-Thus, it is important to understand the facts about Cryptocurrency before taking a decision about using Bitcoin.
+One can monitor Bitcoin price easily on the internet and keep a tab of Bitcoin price in INR.
+Thus, it is important to understand the facts about Cryptocurrency before making a decision about using Bitcoin.